- Insider buying can be an encouraging signal for potential investors during periods of uncertainty.

 Conventional wisdom says that insiders and 10% owners really only buy shares of a company for one reason -- they believe the stock price will rise and they want to profit from it.
 So insider buying can be an encouraging signal for potential investors, particularly during periods of uncertainty.

 Insiders continued to add shares despite overall market volatility and economic uncertainty.
 Here are some of the most noteworthy insider purchases reported in the past week.

-A director at Axis Capital Holdings Limited AXS returned last week to add to his stake.
-The 742,000 shares of this insurer indirectly scooped up, at prices ranging from $40.36 to $43.00, totaled more than $30.55 million.
-That same director bought shares in June and July.
+A director at Axis Capital Holdings Limited AXS returned last week to add further to his stake.
+The more than 525,100 shares of this insurer indirectly scooped up, at prices ranging from $44.75 to $45.75, totaled almost $23.95 million.
+This director has been frequently buying shares since mid-June.

 At the time of this writing, the author had no position in the mentioned equities.

 Keep up with all the latest breaking news and trading ideas by following Benzinga on Twitter.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.